-- Another important distinction is that your illness or injury must not be work-related.
+- Another important point is that your illness or injury must not be work-related.
 Work-related injuries and occupational illnesses generally fall under the workers’ compensation umbrella.
-That’s because workers’ compensation claims typically pay short-term disability benefits to employees hurt or sick at work.
+That’s because workers’ compensation typically pays short-term disability benefits to employees hurt or sick at work.
 Most state laws require that employers carry this insurance to cover any eligible employees.
 If you suffer a workplace injury accident, you should file a workers’ comp claim.

 Important: Any short-term disability benefits you receive through your state’s temporary assistance program don’t go through your employer.
-Your employer’s insurance provider is responsible for paying any workers’ comp or short-term disability benefits once your claim is approved.
-If you believe your workers’ compensation claim was wrongly denied by your employer’s insurance provider, contact a workers’ comp attorney here.
+Your employer’s insurance provider is responsible for paying any workers’ comp or short-term disability benefits once they approve your claim.
+If you believe your employer’s insurer wrongly denies you benefits, then contact a workers’ comp attorney for free here.

-Keep in mind that temporary and short-term disability benefits don’t last very long after you do qualify for assistance.
+Keep in mind that temporary and short-term disability benefits never last more than a year.
 Depending on where you live, workers’ compensation typically covers a much longer timeframe than temporary or short-term disability benefits do.

 How to Apply for Short-Term Disability With Your Individual Insurance Provider

 Applying for short-term disability benefits is simple.
-First, you must provide medical documentation that supports your illness or injury claim.
+First, you must provide medical evidence that supports your illness or injury claim.
 (Your doctor or caregiver should have forms detailing your medical history and current disability diagnosis.)
-Then, you’ll file a claim through your employer’s insurance provider or your own insurer, if you have an individual policy.
-Once your claim’s approved, you may start receiving short-term benefits in as little as eight days!
-The benefit amount typically equals 60% of your wages, which should help make ends meet until you’re working full-time again.
+Then, you’ll file a claim through your employer’s insurance company or your own insurer, if you have an individual policy.
+Once your claim’s approved, you may get short-term benefits paid in as little as eight days!
+The benefit amount usually equals 60% of your wages, which should help make ends meet until you’re working again.